bottle1234/Group1/Readme.md

 Affordable getaways for families to travel an still feel at home.

 ## Functional requirements:
-1. ability to make or cancel reservations
+1. Reserve: Users will have the abiity to make or cancel reservations
-2. login: username and password
+2. login: Users will be able to create username and password
 3. home listings: list different available homes with opening
-4. Process payment transactions
+4. Payment: Process transactions
 5. Contact page : company contact and customer service number

 ##  Nonfunctional requirements:
-1. Insuring 99% of user accounts are nonfraudulent
+1. Security: Insuring 99% of user accounts are nonfraudulent
-2. Customer Service avaiable 24 hours every day
+2. Accessibility: The system must be able to meet Web Content Accessibity Guidelines WCAG 2.1
-3. Customer notifications for upcoming reservations
+3. Availability: Expected uptime of the website is to be no less than 99%
-4. low latency transactions
+4. Performance: Each page will load within 2 seconds
 5. Timeout : Automatically logged out 10 minutes
 ##